 Chime Bank vs. Simple Bank: Rates

-Likely because of their smaller size, neither Chime nor Simple offers great interest rates.
-There is, however, some money to be made by becoming a customer of these banks.
-Chime holds a very slight edge here.
-The bank offers a 0.01% APY for customers that open an optional savings account.
-There are more possible earnings to take advantage of, though.
-Anytime you spend money with your Visa® debit card, the purchase will be rounded up to the nearest dollar.
+However, there are other possible earnings to take advantage of with Chime.
+For instance, anytime you spend money with your Visa® debit card, the purchase will be rounded up to the nearest dollar.
 That money is subsequently credited to your savings account.

 An overall winner for this comparison is difficult to declare.
 It appears, though, that Chime Bank has a slight advantage over its counterpart, Simple Bank.
 Between Chime’s speedy paycheck processing capabilities, superior savings ability, massive fee-free ATM network and low fees, Simple just cannot keep up.